Master Mitrasen: Music contributions

 Master Mitrasen on a 1999 post stamp of Nepal.

 He travelled different parts of India as well as Nepal where Nepalese people lived with his harmonium.
 His folk songs became very popular among Nepalese people.
 Some of these popular songs are: Lahure ko relimai fashainai ramro..., Dhaan ko baalaa jhulyo hajur dashain ramailo, Malai khutrukkai paryo jethan timro bahini le.... etc. He recorded 24 disk record or 97 songs in nepali music.
 He was not only singer, he equally contributed in the field of drama, story, novel, essay, poems etc.

-For his great contribution in Nepali society and music, India and Nepal governments have already published mailing tickets with his photographs.
+For his contribution in Nepali society and music, India and Nepal governments have already published mailing tickets with his photographs.
 There is also Mitrasen Academy to promote Nepali music and society to follow and remember his legacy.
 His contributions made him as a Master Mitrasen and remained immortal.